Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 Every person at Liverpool Prison has a right to feel safe.
 The staff are responsible for their safeguarding and welfare at all times.

-The Samaritans also train residents be ‘listeners’ to help support other residents going through difficult times.
+The Samaritans also train prisoners to be ‘listeners’ to help support other prisoners going through difficult times.

 Arrival and first night

-When a resident first arrives at Liverpool Prison, they will be able to contact a family member by phone.
+When a prisoner first arrives at Liverpool Prison, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.